Architecture Decision Records

 For humans — explain the decision clearly with enough context that a new team member understands it.

-For compile — use MUST/NEVER language, name specific things (tools, patterns, file paths, thresholds), and make each statement verifiable:
+For compile — use MUST/NEVER language, name specific things (tools, patterns, file paths, thresholds), and make each statement verifiable.
+Writing good ADRs works the same Decision section through both phrasings and shows what each one compiles into.

 User extension points

-The compiled sentinel block has two lists you can modify:
+The co-located <ADR>.edikt.yaml sidecar has two lists you can modify:

 manual_directives:— add rules compile missed.
-These always ship into governance.md.suppressed_directives:— reject auto-generated rules you disagree with.
+These always ship into the topic file.suppressed_directives:— reject auto-generated rules you disagree with.
 These are always filtered out.

 See Extensibility for the full extension surface.